-This spicy Thai pumpkin soup with coconut milk is the ultimate paleo Fall recipe.
+This spicy Thai pumpkin soup with coconut milk is the ultimate Fall soup recipe.
 It has Fall’s favorite ingredient… Pumpkin!
 But really this soup is so much more than that.
-Loaded up with Thai red curry it has a spice level that helps warm you up without being over the top.
-And the bone broth and coconut provide healthy fat and collagen to keep you full all afternoon long.
+It is packed with delicious flavor and it takes 20 minutes to make.

 - Fresh Cilantro

 - Micro Greens